MGover/MGover/README.md

 - 👋 Hi, I’m @MGover
 - 👀 I’m interested in programming of course.
-Specifically backend but I'm looking to gain more experience in front end.
+I have lot of experience in automation, validation, and a love for algorithms
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Flutter/Dart
-- 💞️ I’m looking to collaborate on fun projects with lots to learn
+- 💞️ I’m looking to actually finish some projects that have been sitting on the backburner for too long
 - 📫 How to reach me governye@gmail.com

 <!---